GuilhemN/threshold-ml-dsa/README.md

 This repository contains implementations from the research paper:

-**"Efficient Threshold ML-DSA up to 6 parties"** *Sofia Celi, Rafael del Pino, Thomas Espitau, Guilhem Niot, Thomas Prest*
+**"Efficient Threshold ML-DSA up to 6 parties"** *Sofia Celi, Rafael del Pino, Thomas Espitau, Guilhem Niot, Thomas Prest*, which created a threshold (T out of N) version of the MLDSA signature scheme.

 ## Warning